Niveusgh/World_Palm_Oil_Data/README.md

 4. To make sure you have all the necessary packages, run "pip install -r requirements.txt".
-The following packages will be required to run the program: pandas, numby, matplotlib.pyplot
+The following packages will be required to run the program: pandas, numby, matplotlib.pyplot, scipy, seaborn
 5. The program can be run directly by running "main.py".
+YOu can also run the Jupyter.ipynb file using Jupyter Notebook.

 ## Project Requirements